davidlampon/charts/README.md

 ### <a name="instructions"></a>Instructions

-To check the project development environment
+To check the project development environment:

 ```
 git clone git@github.com:davidlampon/marfeel-charts.git